 Since there is a gap between the vacancy of jobs and difficulty finding labor to fill those posts, employers struggle to get employees for their vacant job roles.
 This is the perfect opportunity to re-enter the workplace and enhance your cash flow.

-If you are already employed, you can still take advantage of this and perhaps land yourself a better job!
+If you are already employed, you can still take advantage of this and perhaps land yourself a better part time job!

 - Set Up a Retirement Account